AI-Driven Custom Tailoring System

 Abstract

-This paper presents LabSeq, an integrated computational framework for parametric garment pattern generation and automated size recommendation based on anthropometric measurements.
+This paper presents an integrated computational framework for parametric garment pattern generation and automated size recommendation based on anthropometric measurements.
 The system leverages the Skinned Multi-Person Linear (SMPL) body model to map body shape parameters to garment-specific measurements, enabling precise pattern generation for diverse body types.
-LabSeq employs a declarative action-list specification language that encodes geometric construction operations, combined with a template-based pattern synthesis engine supporting multiple garment categories including bodices, shirts, trousers, and outerwear.
-For size recommendation, we introduce SizeFit, a weighted root-mean-square-error (RMSE) optimization algorithm that matches client measurements against standard size charts while accounting for measurement importance through structured weighting schemes.
+It employs a proprietary declarative specification approach that encodes geometric construction operations, combined with a template-based pattern synthesis engine supporting multiple garment categories including bodices, shirts, trousers, and outerwear.
+For size recommendation, the system uses a proprietary optimization algorithm that matches client measurements against standard size charts while accounting for measurement importance.
 The framework generates production-ready vector patterns in SVG, DXF, and PDF formats, along with interactive 3D body visualizations.
 The system includes nine validated garment templates and demonstrates the capability to produce anatomically consistent patterns.
 This work bridges computational geometry, computer graphics, and fashion technology, providing a foundation for personalized digital garment manufacturing.

 1. Introduction